 Dan Bloom has been pushing the idea of renaming newspapers “snailpapers.”
 He’s put the cause to music.
 It’s six-and-a-half-minutes of countrified banjo-picking.
 Watch it if you can.

 This entry was posted on Tuesday, March 9th, 2010 at 1:32 pm and is filed under Advertising, Best/Worst, Business News, BusinessModel, Circulation, Demographics, NewMedia, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.